pratyushplp/pl-checkout-final/Documentation/frontend-documentation.md

 Do note that this project was created using typescript, thus the tsconfig.json file may need to be updated, especially when adding type.

-## Using Personal Lines Chatbot
+## Using Chatbot Prat
  The steps involved are mentioned below
 1. User uploads a pdf and asks questions regarding that pdf.
-For instance, a user may upload an insurance document and asks for its policy number.
+For instance, a user may upload a document(example: insurance document) and asks for its policy number.

 2. The frontend website calls the backend API to upload the document and transfer the user's prompt.